Spanish, Minor

 Requirements - Minor in Spanish

-A minor in Spanish consists of at least 21 semester credit hours of Spanish courses at or above the 2000 level completed with a "C" or better.
-Students must complete all of the following courses or equivalents approved by the department:
+Students minoring in Spanish must complete at least 21 semester credit hours of Spanish courses at or above the 2000 level, including a minimum of 6 hours at the 3000 level or above, with a grade of “C” or better.
+Minors must complete all of the following courses:

 Code | Title | Hours |